DougWicker/VideoGameCriticReview/README.md

 # Insights Provided by A dataset of Video Game Reviews.
-This is an insight into the data collected from metacritic regarding video game reviews, both by metacritic, and metacritic users.
-By analysing this dataset, I will be able to identify market trends over time and game an insight on how the market has changes.
-Furthermore it will provide insight into the consumer assessment of video games and may guide developers into delivering games with higher ratings.
+This is an insight into the data collected from Metacritic regarding video game reviews, both by Metacritic, and Metacritic users.
+By analysing this dataset, I will be able to identify market trends over time and gain insight into how the market has changed.
+Furthermore, it will provide insight into the consumer assessment of video games and may guide developers into delivering games with higher ratings.

 ### Potential Insights
-Below is a list of potenital insights that could me satsfied by reviewing this dataset:
+Below is a list of potential insights that could be satisfied by reviewing this dataset:

 1. How has the average rating changed over time vs number of games released/reviewed?
 2. For games that are released on multiple systems, which system has the highest average rating?